Useful resources for customers who have already purchased TeloYears.

 The graph show bars for both your current and prior test (if you’ve had one).
 The height of the bar is calculated as the difference between your actual age and your age in TeloYears for each test.
 Upward bars are green (from the x-axis) and mean that your age in TeloYears was younger than your actual age for that test.
 Downward bars are gray or red (bottom 25%) and mean that your age in TeloYears was older than your actual age for that test.
 View close-up.

 Some studies have shown that changes to exercise, diet, stress management and other lifestyle choices may slow down shortening or even increase telomere length.
 Our advisors suggest repeat testing in 6 to 12 months.
-Additional information is available in the TeloYears Blueprint for Aging Well included with your TeloYears test results.
+Additional information is available in the TeloYears Blueprint for Aging Well included with your TeloYears results report.